Flavia95/pangmouse/mousevshuman.md

 ## Possible use of approximate mapping + lastz

-1. Taked a single line from the PAF obtained by approximate mapping (wfmash).
+1. Taked a single line from the PAF obtained by the approximate mapping (wfmash).

 I Used the coordinates and strand orientation to extract the query and target subsequence and then I aligned these with lastz.